borisdev/research/consulting_landing_pages/README.md

 ## Tools

-- OpenAI ???
-- schema validation
+- A new process of using OpenAI to absorb SME and to reduce labeling ?
-- pre-procesing noise filters
+- pre-procesing noise filters like schema validation
-- QA
+- QA and QC
 - exploratory stats